Parallel Study Programmes in English

 The average living costs can be estimated to approx. 200 Euro / month including accommodation and food.
 It always depends on each student possibilities.

-Prior to the entry into the Czech Republic, all international students MUST purchase their own personalized health insurance, covering the entire study period and valid in the Czech Republic, from an insurance company in the student’s home country.
+Prior to the entry into the Czech Republic, all international students MUST purchase their own personalized health insurance, covering the entire study period and valid in the Czech Republic.

 General policies usually cover standard treatments.
 It is important to note that the standard insurance policies do not cover the following matters: dental care, transplantation of any sort, treatment of drug / alcohol dependence, treatment of AIDS, diabetes, dialysis and serious inherited diseases.